 c.)
 Daily routine

-None of my adult Stars try to climb their indoor or outdoor enclosure walls or attempt to escape.
+My adult stars rarely try to climb their indoor or outdoor enclosure walls or attempt to escape.
 They seem to be content where they are.
 Little babies seem to like to burrow and climb more than adults.
-In fact, the teeny-weeny ones can be quite agile mountain climbers, so do not put any plants or cage furniture too close to the enclosure walls.
+In fact, the teeny weeny ones can be quite agile mountain climbers, so do not put any plants or cage furniture too close to the enclosure walls.
 They could be used as a "staircase" over the wall.
-For a couple examples, see the outdoor housing page.

-They all drink from their indoor and outdoor water bowls occasionally, but none of them "soak" themselves even if provided with large enough bowls.
+All my tortoises drink from their indoor and outdoor water bowls occasionally, but they rarely "soak" themselves even if the bowls are large enough.
 However, they do seem to enjoy the warm soaks I give them.
-I soak babies daily and older ones less frequently depending on their age.
+I soak little babies daily and older ones less frequently depending on their age.

 g.)
 Activity level

-As adults, my Burmese Stars seem to be more active, energetic, and "social."
+As adults, my Burmese stars seem to be more active, energetic, and "social."
 The older they get, the less timid they are.
-Adults will run to me when I'm near their outdoor pen.
+Many adults, especially males, will run to me when I'm near their outdoor pen.
 Young ones like to hide.

 On the other hand, my Sri Lankan adults are very low key.
 They just rest in hiding or go about their day very leisurely.
 Not a lot of action.
 No hurries.

-My bravest and most trusting Star tortoise is an adult male Burmese Star.
+My bravest and most trusting star tortoise is a large adult male Burmese star.
 He can be quite active, especially outside.
 Sometimes all day long.
 He likes to dash around in his outdoor pen checking different places and the available plant buffet, but will stop on his tracks and freeze when there is sudden movement in his visual field.

 When I go outside, he often comes running to me.
 I don't know if he's expecting food (typically ignored at first when given) or being dominant and trying to chase me away from his domain.
 Or maybe he just wants a head rub which he seems to enjoy. :O)

-Note: I have limited space for my tortoises, so phased out my Sri Lankan Stars.
-I kept one male as a pet though.
+Update: I have limited space for my tortoises, so I have phased out my Sri Lankan stars.
+I did keep one male as a pet though.
 He's not super active, but he's such a cutie and sweetie. :O)